Bristol Museum & Art Gallery: History

+In September 2025, more than 600 items from the museum's British Empire and Commonwealth collections were stolen from a storage building, with four unidentified individuals named as persons of interest.

 Collection

 Interior of Bristol Art Gallery.
 The large picture Noah's Ark (4 m by 4 m) was painted in c.1710 by the Dutch artist Jan Griffier.

-Today, the top floor art galleries include a collection of Chinese Glass and the "Schiller collection" of Eastern Art bequeathed by Max Schiler, the Recorder of Bristol from 1935 to 1946 and collected by his older brother Ferdinand N Schiler.
+The art galleries include a collection of Chinese Glass and the "Schiller collection" of Eastern Art collected by Ferdinand Nassau Schiller, and bequeathed by his younger brother Frederick P. M. "Max" Schiller, the Recorder of Bristol from 1935 to 1946.
 It contains a range of Chinese ceramics wares spanning different dynastic periods.
 Particularly fine pieces include a number of white, light blue and green-glazed (Ying Qing and Qingbai) wares from the Tang (AD 618–960) and Song (AD 960–1279) dynasties.
 It also holds a collection of Bristol blue glass.
+The museum also acquired 164 mainly 18th-century English drinking glasses from the late Peter Lazarus's collection in 1983.

-The Egyptology gallery contains mummies besides other items and a wall decoration made over 3,000 years ago – the Assyrian Reliefs, which were transferred from the Royal West of England Academy.
+The Egyptology gallery contains mummies and other items, including a wall decoration made over 3,000 years ago – the Assyrian Reliefs, which were transferred from the Royal West of England Academy.
 It also has a significant collection of Egyptian antiquities, a considerable number derived from the excavations of the Egypt Exploration Society – such as the stela of Meni – and the British School of Archaeology in Egypt.
 A completely rebuilt Egyptian gallery opened in 2007.

 A natural history gallery contains examples of aquatic habitats in the south west of England and an interactive map of local wildlife sites and a freshwater aquarium containing fish typical of the region.

 The museum also holds many of the prehistoric and Roman artefacts recovered before the flooding of Chew Valley Lake, and other local archaeological finds such as those from Pagans Hill Roman Temple and the Orpheus Mosaic from Newton St Loe.

-There is a choice of galleries situated upstairs full of artworks: Old Masters, French School, British Collection, Modern Art and the Bristol School.
+The artwork galleries include Old Masters, the French School, British Collection, Modern Art and the Bristol School.

 In 2012 the museum was given the entire 50,000 piece collection of the former British Empire and Commonwealth Museum.